“In God’s wildness is the hope of the world,”

 marveling at the audacity of us humans,

-all puffed up in our self-importance,
+all puffed up with self-importance,

 Charlie Chaplin characters marching up to